Find-me signals: Release from dying cells

+Engulfment and clearance of apoptotic cells by phagocytes

 Phagocytes are able to sense the find-me signals presented by an apoptotic cell during the beginning stages of cell death.
 They sense the find-me signal gradient and migrate to the vicinity of the signaling cell.
 Using the presented find-me signal along with the "eat-me" signal also exposed by the apoptotic cell, the phagocyte is able to recognize the dying cell and engulf it.

 Phagocytes contribute to the "final stages" of cell death by apoptosis.
 They are often already nearby a dying cell and do not have to travel far in order to engulf and clear it.
 In most mammalian systems, however, this is not the case.
 In the human thymus, for example, a dying thymocyte is likely to be engulfed by a healthy neighboring thymocyte, and a macrophage or dendritic cell that resides in the thymus is likely to carry out clearance of the corpse.
 In this case, a dying cell needs to be able to send out an advertisement of sorts to declare its state of death in order to recruit phagocytes to its location.
 Phagocytic cells use the soluble find-me signals released by the apoptotic signals to do this.
 Phagocytes detect the gradient set up by the find-me signals presented by the dying cell in order to navigate to their location.

-Engulfment and Clearance of Apoptotic Cells by Phagocytes

 Steps in the engulfment and clearance of apoptotic cells by phagocytes: